tpaschalis/tpaschalis.github.io/_posts/2025-03-21-shallow-vs-deep-interfaces.md

 ```

 This also shifts the responsibility of doing the right thing towards the
-consumer, as they have to understand the nuances between individual methods.
+user, as they have to understand the nuances between individual methods.
 In a code review, this makes it harder to reason about what happens at a
 glance.